 If the application console is not available (for example, the process is running in the background, or the VM output is directed to an unknown location), then the

-jstack utility can be used to get the stack thread.
-See The jstack Utility for more about the output of this utility.
-The
+jhsdb jstack utility can be used to get the stack thread.
+See The jstack Utility or the

 When reviewing the output of the

 jstack utility, focus initially on the threads that are in the